 12. Zion-Mount Carmel Tunnel

-CAUTION: Vehicles wider than 7 feet, 10 inches or taller than 11 feet,4 inches require a tunnel permit.
-There is also a $15 cost in addition to your park entrance fee and traffic through the tunnel will be managed by rangers.
+HELPFUL INFO: Vehicles wider than 7 feet 10 inches or taller than 11 feet 4 inches require a tunnel permit.
+The permit costs $15 in addition to the park entrance fee, and traffic inside the tunnel is controlled by park rangers.

 13. Canyon Overlook Trail